samdoran/ansible-role-sudo/README.md

 [![Galaxy](https://img.shields.io/badge/galaxy-samdoran.sudo-blue.svg?style=flat)](https://galaxy.ansible.com/samdoran/sudo)
 [![Build Status](https://travis-ci.com/samdoran/ansible-role-sudo.svg?branch=master)](https://travis-ci.com/samdoran/ansible-role-sudo)

-Setup basic `sudo` configuration to passwordless `sudo` for use with Ansible.
+Setup basic `sudo` configuration to allow passwordless `sudo` and not requer a TTY.
 This is mainly needed on new hosts to get them in a state to be mananged by Ansible.

 Requirements
 ------------